 Instagram is now a routine part of our culture.
 We regularly share photos from our lunch to our kids and everything in between.
 While this brings about a significant amount of insight into everyone’s lives, it also creates an unprecedented dilemma – where is the line between user-generated content (UGC) that brands can use for their own purposes and an individual’s personal photos?
+What’s the proper Instagram etiquette for reusing UGC?

 The New York Times recently published a story highlighting this debacle.
-A woman shared a photo of her daughter wearing crocs, used the Crocs hashtag to tag the photo, then felt violated when she discovered Crocs had used the photo on its website in their user-generated content photo gallery.
+A woman shared a photo of her daughter wearing Crocs, used the Crocs hashtag to tag the photo, then felt violated when she discovered Crocs had used the photo on its website in their user-generated content photo gallery.

 If someone publicly posts a photo and tags a brand, are they consenting to the brand using that photo?
 Or does a brand always need explicit permission to post a photo from a user?